IBM/space-app-challenge-tutorial/README.md

 # space-app-challenge-tutorial

-A series of tutorials for NASA International Space Apps Challenge
+This repo contains a series of tutorials for preprocessing and analyzing satellite data, which is useful for NASA International Space App Challenge.